TheShadowOfHassen/0-ad-history-encyclopedia-mod/readme.md

 Use <History> </History> Inside the <Identity> tag.

 We're writing for en_US.
 It really doesn't matter what you use but a tool like LanguageTool will help greatly with spellchecking.
+See 0 A.D.'s style guide here: https://trac.wildfiregames.com/wiki/EnglishStyleGuide

+for consistancy use B.C. and A.D. for the dates not BC and CE

 Also put sources that you use for information in the sources folder in a file for the suspific unit group.
 I.E. we'll have one for sparta and another for Animals.